thodan/t-less_toolkit/doc/t-less_doc.md

     images from scene 14 for elevation <= 45 degrees.
 * **Zoom level 1** - Used to capture the rest of test images.

+The provided color and aligned depth images are already processed to remove radial distortion.

 ### Units